 What parents need to know

-Parents need to know Donkey Kong Country: Tropical Freeze is a cartoonish platformer exclusive to Wii U. Donkey Kong and his cronies hop on enemies' heads or barrel through them with monkey rolls, knocking them out and making them fall off the screen or disappear.
-Pretty mild stuff.
-Note, though, that this is a lot harder than a Mario game.
-The difficulty could lead to some frustration in less experienced players.
+Parents need to know that Donkey Kong Country: Tropical Freeze is a cartoonish platformer for the Wii U and Nintendo Switch.
+Donkey Kong and his cronies hop on enemies' heads or barrel through them with monkey rolls, knocking them out and making them fall off the screen or disappear.
+The game difficulty could lead to some frustration in less experienced players.
 The Nintendo Switch version of Tropical Freeze allows players to step into the board shorts of Funky Kong, who has more health and different abilities than the other primates, making play a bit easier.
 In couch co-op mode, the player controlling the secondary character can hop onto the back of the stronger player's Donkey Kong and ride along until a safer area is reached.
-Girls may appreciate that they can play as a female character in the form of Dixie Kong, something that hasn't been possible in a new Donkey Kong Country game since 1996's Donkey Kong Country 3: Dixie Kong's Double Trouble!.
+Some players may appreciate that they can play as a female character in the form of Dixie Kong, something that hasn't been possible in a Donkey Kong Country game since 1996's Donkey Kong Country 3: Dixie Kong's Double Trouble!

 What's it about?

 DONKEY KONG COUNTRY: TROPICAL FREEZE begins with Donkey Kong's island being frozen and forcibly taken by a group of snowy animal characters.
 Donkey Kong and his companions -- Diddy, Dixie, and Cranky -- set out to take the island back, but first they have to get there by traveling across a few others.
-Play is similar to that of most other games in the series, particularly 2010's Donkey Kong Country Returns.
-Players run through environments with various themes, leaping over chasms, climbing grassy walls and ceilings, and hopping on enemy characters while looking for collectibles that include bananas, puzzle pieces, and the letters K, O, N, and G. Hidden challenge rooms are scattered around each level, as are special activities, such as riding rhinos or jumping into a mining cart that runs along a winding track pocked with gaps and jumps.
+Players run through environments with various themes, leaping over chasms, climbing grassy walls and ceilings, and hopping on enemy characters while looking for collectibles that include bananas, puzzle pieces, and the letters K, O, N, and G. Hidden challenge rooms are scattered around each level, as are special activities such as riding rhinos or jumping into a mining cart that runs along a winding track pocked with gaps and jumps.
 A co-op mode allows two players to play together in the same room, with one taking on the primary role of Donkey Kong while another assumes the position of one of his helpers.
 The Nintendo Switch version lets players step into the shorts of Funky Kong, gaining completely new abilities.
 Funky has extra health and the ability to hover and double-jump, and he can land on spikes thanks to his surfboard.
 This mode can make it more accessible to younger players or anyone who's new to this kind of game.